 Seriously.
 I’ve made a five-page tea menu.

-It wasn’t just the associations; it was also because I was depressed and couldn’t do self-care.
-I had a hard time eating, showering and functioning.
+It wasn’t just the associations that made it difficult; it was also because I was depressed and couldn’t do self-care.
+I had a hard time eating, showering and functioning in general.

-When I had my bon-voyage party before heading off for my MA, I served everyone my favorite types tea out of my teacups.
+When I had my bon-voyage party before heading off for my MA, I served everyone my favorite types tea out of my teacups I had collected.
 And lemme tell you: all of my coffee friends (who previously rejected my drink of choice) loved the teas, and said they didn’t know tea could taste like that.
 Even in the UK I met a lot of people who said they hated the stuff.

 Which led me to understand that most people aren’t tea-ing right.